opengamedata/ogd-doc/src/05_ogd-common/connectors/intro_to_connectors.md

 database2 -.-> table3
 ```

-Further, `Interface` and `Outerface` classes are used for data input and output, where an `Interface` class has specific functions for retrieving data from a store, and an `Outerface` has functions for writing data to a store.
+We use `Interface` and `Outerface` classes are used for data input and output, where an `Interface` class has specific functions for retrieving data from a store, and an `Outerface` has functions for writing data to a store.
-For any given storage medium, then, there may be a `Connector`, `Interface`, and `Outerface` class:
+For any given storage medium, then, there may be a `Connector`, `Interface`, and `Outerface` class.
+In the example below, we show how the `MySQLConnector`, `MySQLInterface`, and `MySQLOuterface` are related:

 ```{mermaid}
 ---